isabella232/kendo-react-animation/README.md

 ```

+For more examples and available configuration options, refer to the [Fade documentation](https://github.com/telerik/kendo-react-animation/blob/master/docs/fade/index.md).

 ### Kendo UI Expand for React

-The Expand component animates the CSS `height` property of the container element.
+The Expand animates the CSS `height` property of the container element.

 ```html-preview
   <style>